kyma-project/examples/orders-service/README.md

 curl -X GET ${FUNCTION_URL} -k
 ```

-where **FUNCTION_URL** is a URL of running Function.
-Please see tutorial [how to expose Function with API Rule](https://kyma-project.io/docs/components/serverless/#tutorials-expose-a-function-with-an-api-rule).
+**FUNCTION_URL** is the URL of the running Function.
+See the [tutorial on exposing a Function with an API Rule](https://kyma-project.io/docs/components/serverless/#tutorials-expose-a-function-with-an-api-rule) for reference.